 Powell scores 27, leads No. 12 Seton Hall past Wagner 105-71

+“You guys see how good we can be at the end of the year last year and we’re just trying to keep that train rolling so it starts with me and coach Willard as the head guys of coach being head coach and me being a leader,” Powell said.
+“So like I said, we’re going to come back watch film and see how we can get better.
+Seventy-one points, I mean, that’s a lot of points and I know coach, the first thing coach is going to notice.”

-Seton Hall announced a week ago that the NCAA is investigating the program and Willard would be sitting out two games.
+Seton Hall announced a week ago that the NCAA is investigating the program and Willard would be sitting out two games in what has to be considered a suspension.
 The school didn’t say what the NCAA enforcement staff was investigating, but said it was working with the ruling body for college sports.

+The Asbury Park Press reported the investigation involved transfer tampering, and the New York Post said it involved the transfer of Taurean Thompson from Syracuse in the fall of 2017.

+After sitting out a year, Thompson played in 27 games last season.

 Quincy McKnight added 10 points and seven assists for Seton Hall.